asherikov/codeincomplete/README.md

 - Open dedicated merge requests for formatting, renaming, and file relocation.
   Such modifications should not be mixed with functional changes and bugfixes.

+- Some (git) branch naming conventions require using slashes in branch names, e.g., `bugfix/...`, which is a bad idea, since branch names are likely to be reused for other purposes, e.g., docker tags, and might require extra work to escape or replace them.
+Make your life easier by not making it harder, stick to letters, numbers, dashes, and underscores.

 Handling dependencies
 ---------------------